-Your budgeting goal should be to follow the 50/30/20 rule.
-With this strategy you spend roughly 50 percent of your income on necessities, 30 percent on wants, and 20 percent on savings and paying down debt.
+The 50/30/20 rule helps many people stay on track with budgeting.
+With this strategy, you spend roughly 50% of your income on necessities, 30% on wants, and 20% on savings and paying down debt.

 "Setting your savings target as a percentage amount and not a dollar amount allows your savings to fluctuate as your income fluctuates," explains McCann.
 "By using a percentage, your savings increases as your income increases."